By Bob Johnston

 Susan currently is looking for other opportunities but will only get serious when she finds a mixed use development project that meets her requirements.

-Bob Johnston is a commercial real estate broker in the Twin Cities and is a hosted writer for the website GreatBusinessContent.com.
-Great Business Content provides small business owners with articles, video interviews, and information for all facets of running a small business.
+Bob Johnston is a commercial real estate broker in the Twin Cities and formerly a hosted writer for the website GreatBusinessContent.com.